Customs Intelligence and Investigation Directorate

 Customs Intelligence and Investigation Directorate (কাস্টমস গোয়েন্দা ও তদন্ত অধিদপ্তর) is a specialized intelligence agency of the government of Bangladesh under the National Board of Revenue responsible for investigating tax evasion and customs fraud.
-Mohammad Fakhrul Alam is the Director General of the Customs Intelligence and Investigation Directorate.
+Syed Mushfequr Rahman is the Director General of the Customs Intelligence and Investigation Directorate.
 VAT Audit, Intelligence and Investigation Directorate and Central Intelligence Cell are the sister agencies of the directorate.

 History

 In 2004, the Minister of Finance, M. Safiur Rahman, announced the formation of a separate intelligence agency for Value Added Tax, called VAT Audit, Intelligence and Investigation Directorate, which had in up to that point overseen by Customs Intelligence and Investigation Directorate.
 It seized foreign currency from Zia International Airport.
 The Deputy British High Commissioner in Mumbai asked the directorate to investigate Bangladeshi companies smuggling Heroin into the United Kingdom in July 2005.
 It seized Indian Sarees imported without paying taxes.
-It's investigation found evidence of tax evasion by companies through under invoicing at Chittagong Port.
+Its investigation found evidence of tax evasion by companies through under invoicing at Chittagong Port.

 Customs Intelligence and Investigation Directorate seized 6700 cellphone sets and 82 gold bars from Dhaka and Chittagong on 18 November 2015.
 The new headquarters of the directorate was inaugurated at the building of Institution of Diploma Engineers, Bangladesh.

 In 2016, Customs Intelligence and Investigation Directorate seized a car, Mitsubishi Shogun, that was imported under Carnet de Passag but violated its rules from Chittagong.
 According to the directorate, 300 cars were imported using Carnet de Passag but only half were taken out of the country while the rest remained violating the rules of agreement.
 The Customs Intelligence and Investigation Directorate seized a drone and a taser from the Shah Amanat International Airport.

 Moinul Khan, Director General of Customs Intelligence and Investigation Directorate, in a press briefing accused Apan Jewellers of smuggling gold to evade custom duty on 23 May 2017.
 It filed five cases against Apan Jewellers and its owners Azad Ahmed, Dildar Ahmed, and Gulzar Ahmed.
 It seized a Mercedes Benz owned by Dildar Ahmed from Sylhet.
 The directorate also asked the managing director of Raintree Hotel, Shah Mohammad Adnan Harun, to appear before it after it had found illegal alcohol and evidence of tax fraud following a raid at the hotel.
 It seized the car of Moosa Bin Shamsher for dodging tax during import.
 He was later summoned by the directorate.
 It seized salt (sodium chloride) that had been imported falsely declared sodium sulphate.
 On 15 October 2017, the directorate seized 12 gold bars and arrested two including an employee of Biman Bangladesh Airlines.
 World Bank surrendered two cars to Customs Intelligence and Investigation Directorate after it sought information on 16 cars the organization imported.
 The World Bank handed over another car a few days later.
 It identified a ring that imported consumer goods made in China as capital machinery to evade taxes.
 It seized two illegal guns from Hazrat Shahjalal International Airport.